FairwindsOps/insights-docs/docs/technical-details/reports/goldilocks.md

 Goldilocks utilizes the
 [vertical-pod-autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler)
-in recommendation mode to extract suggested CPU and Memory limits/requests.
+in recommendation mode to extract suggested CPU and memory limits/requests.

 ## Requirements
 Make sure you have